AspieSoft/basic-site/readme.md

 - Combines req.body and req.query into a single req.data (post data has priority over get data).
 - In production (process.env.NODE_ENV === 'production'), forces ssl and verifies if the hostname is a FQDN with validator.
 - Checks if the request is from localhost.
-- Gets the geo IP country code with the geoip-country module.
+- Gets the users geo IP with the geoip-lite module.
 - Runs a simple check to detect bots using the isbot-fast module (could be useful for SEO development).
-- Simplifies the req.url to remove extra / at end, and removes query vars from the url (still accessible with req.query).
+- Simplifies the req.url to remove any extra / at the end, and removes query vars from the url (still accessible with req.query).
 - Only allows GET and POST methods with "Access-Control-Allow-Methods".
-- Limits the request size to 1mb.
+- Limits the request size to 1mb (this size can be modified).
 - Adds a /ping url that runs before the view engine (simply returns "pong!") (useful for quickly checking if the server is online).
 - You still have full access to the express module.

+## Whats New In Recent Updated?

+- Added a server.path function to safely resolve and join paths without backtracking
+- Added an option to change the memory limit of user requests

 ## Installation